Nitte

 Nitte is a village in Karkala Taluk, Udupi District, Karnataka, India.
-It is located on the way from Padubidri to Karkala, about 26 kilometres southeast of the district capital Udupi, and 7 kilometres southwest of the taluka capital Karkala.
+It is located on the way from Padubidri to Karkala, about 26 kilometres southeast of the district capital Udupi, and 7 kilometres southwest of the taluk capital Karkala.
 In the year 2011, the village is home to 12,354 inhabitants.

 Geography

 Nitte is located on the foothills of the Western Ghat Mountains.
 It is connected to the Karnataka State Highwayt SH-1.
 Its average elevation is 58 metres above the sea level.

 Climate

 Nitte has a Tropical Monsoon Climate (Am) according to the Köppen Climate Classification.
 It receives the most rainfall in July, with an average precipitation of 957 mm; and the least rainfall in January and February, with an average precipitation of 6 mm.